rsksmart/devportal-1.0/rif/scheduler/run.md

 Also, find the deployment scripts in the readme.
 You will find one for local networks, other for RSK Testnet and other for RSK Mainnet.

-In the deployment you will need to set up two provide two addresses in the constructor:
+In the deployment you will need to provide two addresses in the constructor:
 - `address serviceProvider_`: can create and remove plans.
 Can change the payee
 - `address payee_`: receives the tokens paid after executions